 If you have a child with severe disabilities who is unable to share a bedroom we may be able to allow a separate bedroom for the disabled child.
-You will need to provide details supported by medical evidence of your child's disability.
+You will need to provide details supported by the medical evidence of your child's disability.
 We may visit you at home to help you make your claim.

 Rules about disability

-We do not take account of any extra rooms required due to disability or for adaptations that have been carried out to make your home suitable for living with disability.
+We do not take account of any extra rooms required due to disability or for adaptations that have been carried out to make your home suitable for living with a disability.
 However, you may be able to get help to meet any shortfall through Discretionary Housing Payments.

 Rules about adult children in the Armed Forces

 Adult children who are in the Armed Forces but who continue to live with parents will be treated as continuing to live at home, even when deployed on operations.
 This means that the size criteria rules will not be applied to the room normally occupied by the member of the Armed Forces if they intend to return home.
-In addition Housing Benefit recipients will not be subject to a non-dependant deduction (the amount that those who are working are expected to contribute to the household expenses) until an adult child returns home.
+In addition, Housing Benefit recipients will not be subject to a non-dependant deduction (the amount that those who are working are expected to contribute to the household expenses) until an adult child returns home.